 Everyone runs out front onto the rolling hills of lawn for a huge night barbecue lit by paper lawn lanterns (thanks, Blood, Bones, and Butter).
 I look back at the house, the windows blazing light, the balconies on each floor which run the entire length of the front of the house.

 While I’m looking, feeling great because we’ve found such amazing accommodations, the front balcony falls off and lands on me.
 Laying there stunned, pinned beneath the rubble (thanks, re-watching the first season of Lost), I open my mouth to call out to the friends and family who are already down the hill at the feast.
 Losing the first balcony has caused others to loosen.
-I close my eyes as two more fall toward me, thinking, this is going to be bad
+I close my eyes as two more fall toward me, thinking, this is going to be bad.

 When I wake up (I use “wake” loosely, since I’m still dreaming), we’re all inside the house again.
 The mood is subdued.
 My head is wrapped in so many bandages I can barely see.
 Becky is nowhere.
 My hand hurts.
 Lifting it from my lap, I see the fingers are splayed in all directions.
 The skin of my forearm is misshapen with broken bone trying to poke through.
 My biceps and triceps are severed slabs of meat, the gleaming white humerus the only thing keeping my arm from falling off.
 Didn’t anyone look past my head for injuries?
 What kind of hospital did they take me to?